-While our overall goal is to improve knowledge of all New Zealand penguin species, we initially focus on species living on the mainland, especially Little penguins / kororā and Fiordland penguins / tawaki.
-However, plans for work on the sub-Antarctic islands are currently being made.
+Our overall goal is to improve knowledge of all New Zealand penguin species, but our initial focus is on species living on the mainland, especially Little penguins / kororā and Fiordland penguins / tawaki.

 The NZ Penguin Initiative is a project of the T/Gear Charitable Trust and New Zealand penguin scientists.
 It collaborates with various research, conservation and community groups like the Tawaki Project, the West Coast Penguin Trust, Birds New Zealand, and the Global Penguin Society.

 We can't hope for nature to fix problems we created